cfragiadakis/Roget-Thesaurus-Classification/README.md

 ## Class & Section/Division Analysis

-In this section, we generate visualizations to identify the most and least well-represented classes,  as well as to highlight any imbalances in the lexicon across different class and section/division levels.
+In this section, we create a few plots to identify the most and least well-represented classes,  as well as to highlight any imbalances in the lexicon across different class and section/division levels.

 ## Word Embeddings

-We generate word embeddings using two models, one leveraging the OpenAI API and another utilizing the1 [mxbai-embed-large model](https://huggingface.co/mixedbread-ai/mxbai-embed-2d-large-v1) , a completely free approach.
+We generate word embeddings using two models, one leveraging the [OpenAI API](https://platform.openai.com/docs/guides/embeddings), and a completely free approach, utilizing the [mxbai-embed-large model](https://huggingface.co/mixedbread-ai/mxbai-embed-2d-large-v1).
 For the next tasks, we use only the first since they yield slightly superior results.

 In both approaches, considering the significant time required for this step, we account for instances of network errors (when using the OpenAI API) or any other issues that may arise.
 Consequently, we save each word's embedding in a file to prevent loss of progress.
 Subsequently, we concatenate all saved embeddings and store them in a JSON file.